databrickslabs/ucx/README.md

 | Inventory table is cleaned up.
 This step is optional.                                                                                                                                                                                                                                                  | `toolkit.cleanup_inventory_table()`                      |

 ## Permissions and entitlements that we inventorize

+> Please note that inherited permissions will not be inventorized / migrated.
+> We only cover direct permissions.

 Group-level: